How to Decrease Downtime Using Accelerated Database Recovery SQL Server 2019?

 • Written By

-• Updated on February 4th, 2020
+• Updated on August 10th, 2023

 In SQL Server 2019, the modifications in the three-phase process of Accelerated Database Recovery (ADR) – Analysis, Undo, Redo has redesigned the SQL database engine recovery process.
 It helps SQL administrators in rolling back long-running transactions thus ensuring effective recovery of SQL database and decreasing downtime.